-The Crosscutting Technology Development (CTD) subprogram competitively awards innovative R&D to U.S. industry, U.S. universities, and national laboratories to develop innovative solutions to crosscutting nuclear energy technology challenges, with a focus on resolving U.S. industry nuclear technology development issues and fill critical gaps.
-The CTD subprogram focuses on innovative research that directly supports and enables the development of new, next-generation reactor designs and fuel cycle technologies.
-CTD provides the technologies needed to maintain the current fleet of nuclear reactors and the innovative technology needed to support the development of advanced reactors that will increase the domestic nuclear reactor pipeline.
+The Crosscutting Technology Development (CTD) program awards funding to U.S. industry, U.S. universities, and national laboratories to develop innovative solutions to crosscutting nuclear energy technology challenges.
+CTD provides the innovative technologies needed to maintain the current fleet of nuclear reactors and to support the development of advanced reactors.
 CTD is coordinated with NE’s other R&D programs to ensure that developed technologies and capabilities are part of an integrated investment strategy aimed at improving safety, reliability, and economics of U.S. nuclear technologies.
 Current areas of R&D emphasis include Advanced Sensors and Instrumentation, Advanced Methods for Manufacturing, Integrated Energy Systems and Nuclear Energy Cybersecurity.

 The Advanced Sensors and Instrumentation (ASI) program conducts research to develop and deploy innovative and advanced sensors and instrumentation technologies that address critical technology gaps for monitoring and controlling advanced reactors and fuel cycle facilities.

 - Support DOE-NE R&D programmatic needs and the Gateway for Accelerated Innovation in Nuclear (GAIN) Initiative